C++20: The Library

 Calendar

 Calendar: consists of types, which represent a year, a month, a day of a weekday, and an n-th weekday of a month.
-These elementary types can be combined to complex types such for example year_month, year_month_day, year_month_day_last, years_month_weekday, and year_month_weekday_last.
-The operator "/" is overloaded for the convenient specification of time points.
-Additionally, we will get with C++20 new literals: d for a day and y for a year.
+These elementary types can be combined into complex types such for example year_month, year_month_day, year_month_day_last, years_month_weekday, and year_month_weekday_last.
+The operator “/” is overloaded for the convenient specification of time points.
+Additionally, we will get new with C++20 literals: d for a day and y for a year.

 Time-Zone

-Time-points can be displayed in various specific time zones.
+Time points can be displayed in various specific time zones.

-Due to the extended chrono library, the following use-cases are easy to implement:
+Due to the extended chrono library, the following use cases are easy to implement:

 • representing dates in various forms